Live location is an important input to any on-demand dispatch, assignment and routing system.

 To ensure your drivers are included in Nearby Search results they need to be made available as described here.
 If you have already completed this step proceed to the next step.

 To help with on-demand assignment use cases, HyperTrack provides Nearby API.
-Nearby search locates drivers, figures out which ones are nearest to the location of interest, and returns them as a sorted list with nearest first by drive ETA.
+Nearby search locates drivers, figures out which ones are nearest to the order destination, and returns them as a sorted list with nearest first.
+The API supports two types of searches:

 Use this POST Nearby API request to find available app users near work location.